TYPO3-svn-archive/roq_redirect/Documentation/UserManual/Index.rst

 	**Internal file**

    :Description:
-	The internal file to redirect to
+	The internal file from FAL to redirect to.
+It saves the file reference id.

    :Types Redirect:
 	Internal file